beached/daw_thunk/readme.md

 ### How it works

 The important part is the `thunk` structure.
 When it is interpreted as bytes, it matches machine code instructions that the compilers/assemblers generate.
 JIT'ing systems use similar techniques.
 At a high level, what the code does is insert an extra parameter as the first argument.
-This often works well because many systems treat the parametrs, even if using registers, as a stack.
+This often works well because many systems treat the parameters, even if using registers, as a stack.
 We are pushing a new parameter onto the callstack.

 For example.
 We have a callback that takes a function pointer with the signature `void(*)( )`.
 This does not allow for the caller to supply state(this is common in capturing lambda's in C++), `erased_callable` helps with creating a `void * state` and a function pointer like `void(*)( void * )`.
 We need to call this, but the system will only call a `void(*)( )`.
 So we use a structure like